MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Objectives

 After completing  this lab, you will be able to:
--	Use ASP.Net Core Static Files including html files, image files and css files.
+-	Use ASP.NET Core Static Files including html files, image files and css files.
--	Create and use custom Middlewares, and use its context information.
+-	Create and use custom Middleware, and use its context information.
--	Create and use services with ASP .Net Core Build in Dependency Injection.
+-	Create and use services with ASP.NET Core Build in Dependency Injection.
--	Using the MVC pattern with a basic controller.
+-	Using an MVC controller.

 #### Lab Setup